renanmb/VESC/README.md

 Do a rostopic echo /sensors/core to view certain sensor information like:

 state:

 voltage_input: 12.0

 temperature_pcb: 28.7

 current_motor: -0.06

 current_input: 0.0

 speed: -193.0

 duty_cycle: -0.014

 charge_drawn: 18.0

 charge_regen: 0.0

 energy_drawn: 223.0

 energy_regen: 2.0

 displacement: -2077.0

 distance_traveled: 16301.0

 fault_code: 0

-Next, we can publish on the /commands/motor/speed topic to execute RPM commands.
+ext, we can publish on the /commands/motor/speed topic to execute RPM commands.
 From the CLI, you can do:

 rostopic pub -r 20 /commands/motor/speed -- std_msgs/Float64 -200